KentShikama/mergehdronline/README.md

 A [HDR merging GIMP plugin](kent_hdr.py) along with an online HDR merging API service.

+Please take a look at [the live demo](live_demo_of_before_and_after.mov) which first shows the feca's plugin and then shows mine.
+You can download the entire repository by clicking the Download ZIP button on Github.

 ## How to use GIMP plugin

 - Install [GIMP](https://www.gimp.org)